|

 An act regulating the practice and licensure of veterinary technicians.

-- The Problem is that, currently in Massachusetts, any person, with any level of experience, can work in a veterinary practice and be called a veterinary technician.
+- The Board will develop and implement quality educational and practice standards for veterinary technicians within the practice of veterinary medicine.
+This change is needed because currently in Massachusetts, any person, with any level of experience, can work in a veterinary practice and be called a veterinary technician.

 - Complex and costly veterinary medical services should be performed by educated, trained, and licensed veterinary technicians.